dbirks/techradar/2024/renovate/README.md

         // Only make changes to the dev folders, and we'll manually merge to the higher environments
         fileMatch: [".yaml$"],
         ignorePaths: [
-            // Hold this back on the v7 alpha version until we get oauth2-proxy and the new authentication scheme from kubernetes-dashboard working together
-            "**/helm-kubernetes-dashboard.yaml",
             "*-future/**",
             "*-qa/**",
             "*-hotfix/**",